-The second way is to go with advanced free email signature tools like Mailbutler that allow creating professional signatures including the photo of the sender, multiple phone numbers, a website, and social media profiles.
+The second way is to go with advanced free email signature tools like Mailbutler that allow the creation of professional signatures including the photo of the sender, multiple phone numbers, a website, and social media profiles.

-Mailbutler is free and maximizes contact opportunities for your customers, so you can share contact data of your local representatives with the subscribers.
+Mailbutler is free and maximizes contact opportunities for your customers, so you can share the contact data of your local representatives with the subscribers.

 Translate Your Copy

 This one is obvious: if you’re promoting your products and services to international audiences, you have to localize your emails by translating the copy.
 English isn’t the only language out there, plus recent studies confirm the fact that local language is key to success in advertising.

-On top of that, it makes a perfect sense to provide your potential customers with the access to content in their native language because it would be much more useful for them to make a good purchase decision.
+On top of that, it makes perfect sense to provide your potential customers with access to content in their native language because it would be much more useful for them to make a good purchase decision.

 Here’s the above email from the Danish company Jysk, perfectly localized and translated into the Polish language for more targeted marketing.